Peter Mandelson: Ambassadorship to the United States

-Dismissal amid scandal surrounding Jeffrey Epstein association
+Jeffrey Epstein friendship scandal, dismissal and investigation

-In September 2025, controversy emerged in the United Kingdom over the long-standing association between Mandelson and American financier and sex offender Jeffrey Epstein, which ultimately led to Mandelson's dismissal as the British Ambassador to the United States.
-Their friendship spanned at least from 2002 to 2011, continuing even after Epstein's first conviction in 2008.
-While their friendship had been public knowledge for some time, a fresh wave of scrutiny and public outrage erupted following the release of U.S. court documents and a cache of private emails between the two men by the U.S. House Oversight Committee.
+In September 2025, revelations about the extent of Mandelson's long-standing association with the American financier and sex offender Jeffrey Epstein ultimately resulted in Mandelson's dismissal as the British ambassador to the United States.
+Their friendship, which had been publicly known about to some extent for some years, spanned at least from 2002 to 2011 and continued after Epstein's first conviction in 2008.
+Renewed scrutiny and public criticism followed the release of American court documents and a cache of private emails by the US House Oversight Committee.

-Prime Minister Keir Starmer has faced significant political pressure regarding the scandal, and stated Mandelson's support of Jeffrey Epstein contradicted his government's stance on violence against women and girls.
+Prime Minister Keir Starmer faced significant political pressure regarding Mandelson's appointment and stated that Mandelson's support of Epstein contradicted the British government's stance on violence against women and girls.

-The released documents revealed the depth and nature of their relationship, particularly after Epstein's 2008 conviction in Florida for soliciting prostitution from a minor.
-Among the most damaging revelations were a 2003 "birthday book" message where Mandelson called Epstein his "best pal," and emails from 2008 where he expressed support for Epstein, told him he "thought the world of him," and advised him to "fight for early release" from his 18-month sentence.
-It also emerged that Epstein had paid for Mandelson's travel in 2003 and that Mandelson had reportedly sought Epstein's help with a banking deal while serving as a UK cabinet minister in 2010.
+The released documents detailed the depth and nature of Mandelson's relationship with Epstein, particularly after Epstein's 2008 conviction in Florida for soliciting prostitution from a minor.
+Among the most damaging disclosures were a 2003 entry in Epstein's birthday book, in which Mandelson described him as his "best pal", and emails from 2008 in which Mandelson wrote that he "thought the world of him", and encouraged him to "fight for early release" from his 18‑month sentence.
+It also emerged that Epstein had paid for Mandelson's travel in 2003 and that Mandelson had reportedly sought Epstein's assistance with a banking deal while serving as a UK Cabinet minister in 2010.

-The new revelations placed immense pressure on Starmer, who had appointed Mandelson as US Ambassador in late 2024 and initially expressed full confidence in him.
-Starmer's government claimed that the newly published emails provided "materially different" information about the extent of the relationship, specifically Mandelson's suggestion that Epstein's conviction was wrongful.
-After Mandelson refused to resign, Starmer sacked him, stating he found the emails "reprehensible" and his responses to official questions unsatisfactory.
-Mandelson for his part expressed deep regret for the association and "profound sympathy" for Epstein's victims, claiming he was "taken in" by a "charismatic criminal liar".
+The revelations placed significant pressure on Starmer, who had appointed Mandelson as ambassador to the United States in late 2024 and had initially expressed full confidence in him.
+The government stated that the newly published emails provided "materially different" information about the extent of the relationship, particularly Mandelson's suggestion that Epstein's conviction had been wrongful.
+After Mandelson refused to resign, on 11 September 2025 Starmer dismissed him, describing the emails as "reprehensible" and saying that Mandelson's responses to official questions had been unsatisfactory.
+Mandelson expressed deep regret for the association and "profound sympathy" for Epstein's victims, stating that he had been "taken in" by a "charismatic criminal liar".

-After being dismissed from the role in September 2025, Mandelson said: "Being Ambassador here has been the privilege of my life.
-I could not have wished for a better welcome by you all, a better introduction to the job or better support while here.
-Your professionalism has been superb, more so than I have experienced in any public role.
-For this I thank you from the bottom of my heart.
-The relationship between Britain and the United States of America is a unique one.
-I know that you will continue to serve and deepen that relationship from DC right across our brilliant network.
-I wish to thank you for all of your efforts in serving me as your Ambassador."
-James Roscoe, deputy head of mission at the British embassy in Washington since 2022, was appointed interim ambassador following Mandelson's dismissal.